 Content

-To begin with: The Hamburg Speicherstadt is unique in the world.
-The brick buildings in neo-Gothic style were built between 1883 and 1927 on oak piles and are located in the former free port area.
-Today, the Speicherstadt is even part of the UNESCO World Heritage and attracts millions of visitors every year with its canals, bridges, and warehouses.
+First of all, it should be said: The Hamburg Speicherstadt is unique in the world.
+The brick buildings in neo-Gothic style were built on oak piles between 1883 and 1927 and are located in the former free port area.
+Today, the Speicherstadt is even a UNESCO World Heritage Site and attracts millions of visitors every year with its canals, bridges, and warehouses.

-What is particularly exciting is the mix of history and usage: Many buildings are still actively in use as warehouses, while others house museums, exhibitions, cafes, or showrooms – for example, the Spice Museum, the Speicherstadt Museum, or the famous Miniatur Wunderland.
-A boat trip through the fleetes or a walk along the cobblestone streets gives you direct insight into the goods transfer between land and water back then.
-Especially during high tide and due to the tides of the Elbe, the appearance of the city changes almost hourly.
+What is particularly exciting is the mix of history and use: Many buildings are still actively used as warehouses, while in others you will find museums, exhibitions, cafés, or showrooms – for example, the Spice Museum, the Speicherstadt Museum, or the famous Miniatur Wunderland.
+A boat trip through the canals or a walk along the cobblestone streets gives you a direct impression of the historical trade between land and water.
+Especially during high tide and due to the tides of the Elbe, the cityscape changes almost hourly.

-Did you know that... the Speicherstadt was added to the UNESCO World Heritage list in 2015 together with the neighboring Kontorhausviertel?
-The decisive factor was the extraordinary combination of functional harbor architecture, neo-Gothic brick buildings, and the close connection between the city and the waterways.
+Did you know that... the Speicherstadt was added to the UNESCO World Heritage list in 2015, together with the neighboring Kontorhausviertel?
+The decisive factor was the extraordinary combination of functional harbor architecture, neo-Gothic brick construction, and the close connection between the city and waterways.

 Tip: A walk through the Speicherstadt is particularly worthwhile in the evening, as it shines in its most beautiful lights. |